Continuous Glucose Monitors: Does Better Accuracy Mean Better Glycemic Control?

 Glucose’s erratic and seemingly random behavior

-Furthermore, different mechanisms besides insulin (hormones, glucose receptors, exercise) clear glucose from the bloodstream at different times, rates, and concentrations.
-For these and many other reasons, people think of the differences in these glucose levels as a delay in glucose movement—where it just takes more time to travel from one part to another.
+You can test this yourself by using a BGM and testing fingertips, arms, toes, legs, etc. More often than not, you’ll get different readings from each location.
+Here, people think of the differences in these glucose levels as a delay in glucose movement—where it just takes more time to travel from one part to another.
 This is the “lag” effect you may have heard about between a finger-prick test and a CGM that reads from interstitial tissues.

-To read and learn more about this, see the article, “Differences in venous, capillary and interstitial glucose concentrations,” where the authors explain how and why there’s great variability in glucose readings using different types of measuring methods, and how that variability isn’t just a matter of diffusion time (delay).
+To read and learn more about the erratic nature of blood glucose levels, see the article, “Differences in venous, capillary and interstitial glucose concentrations,” where the authors explain how and why there’s great variability in glucose readings using different types of measuring methods, and how that variability isn’t just a matter of diffusion time (delay).

 CGMs and T1D management